 Each student's average is determined by calculating the average grade of all the credit-bearing courses the student has taken in high school.
-When determining class rank, courses that are considered as Regents Preparatory/Advanced Elective Courses, Regents, Advanced Regents/College Preparatory or College/AP level courses are given a weighted value.
-Class ranking will be determined by calculating grade point averages following the third report card of the senior year.
+When determining class rank, courses that are considered as Advanced Elective Courses, Advanced Regents/College Preparatory or College/AP level courses are given a weighted value.
+Classes with a weighted value will boost the student's class average when calculating the class rank.
+Class ranking will be determined by calculating grade point averages following the third report card of the Senior year.